thiagola92/blog/README.md

-# Website
+# Blog

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This blog is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation